How To Adopt A Baby With Lifetime Adoption

 We are always happy to provide more information, so feel free to call or email anytime.

-There is a lot of paperwork involved in adoption!
+One of the things you’ll discover when researching about how to adopt a baby, is that there is a lot of paperwork involved in adoption!
 The good news is that most of it can be completed in the comfort of your home, even though you are working with Lifetime’s nationwide program.
 A lot of the adoption paperwork Lifetime requires can be completed by mail, fax, or email.
 It is not mandatory to travel to meet us, but we are always happy to meet families in person when they come to visit.”

 So if you’re in Kansas, Kentucky, or Kalamazoo, we’ll be with you every step of the way, even though we’re in California and Florida!

-Building Your Adoption Profile
+Step 4: Build Your Adoption Profile

 Our talented team of adoption coordinators will help you put together an adoption profile that contains info about your family, the life you have to offer a child, and the photos you need to introduce yourself to expectant mothers.
 We help you create both a hard copy profile as well as an online profile on our website of waiting families.
 The online profile is available 24/7 so expectant mothers can learn about you around the clock.
 We will even help and guide you to create a video to add to that page, so it is a “living introduction” to birth families who are looking for families like you!